Can You Have a Negative Balance on a Credit Card?

 What Can Cause a Negative Balance on Your Credit Card?

 When you use your credit card to make a purchase, the total amount borrowed will appear as a positive balance on your credit card statement.
 A negative balance, on the other hand, will show up as a credit.
-A minus sign will appear before the number of your current balance, such as -$200.
+A minus sign will appear before the number of your current balance.

 Negative balances can happen for the following reasons:

 • Fraudulent charge reversal: If someone used your credit card without your permission, the amount charged is not your financial responsibility.
-Once the fraud is discovered, the credit card issuer will reverse the transaction, which could result in a negative balance.
+Once the fraud is discovered, the credit card issuer will reverse the transaction, which could result in a negative balance if you've already made a payment.

 • Returned purchase refund: Maybe you bought something with your card but decided not to keep it.
-In that case, the initial charge on your account would be credited and could result in a negative balance.
+If you've already paid your credit card bill, the refund of the initial charge could result in a negative balance.

 • Canceled fees: Perhaps you negotiated with the credit card issuer to waive a late fee or other fees.
 If you already paid off a balance that included those charges, a negative balance will appear on your statement.